gwtboot/gwt-boot-samples/gwt-boot-sample-basic-with-spring-boot/README.md

-# GWT Boot Samples
+# GWT Boot Samples for Spring Boot

-Here you can find some samples on how you can use the GWT Boot Starters in your project.
+Here you can find some samples on how you can use the GWT Boot Starters in your Spring Boot project.

 # Quick Start